alvin0319/alvin0319/README.md

 Hello, my name is alvin0319, as known as alvin.

-I currently work for several projects such as making [PocketMine-MP](https://github.com/pmmp/PocketMine-MP) plugins, creating [Discord](https://discord.com) Bots.
+I currently work for several projects such as making [Discord](https://discord.com) Bots.

 Some of my repositories are made to public and enjoyable for everyone, check out them!